 * Re-enactment of 1st Town Board Meeting – March 13, 2018

-* Bicentennial Gala at WildWood is planned for October 7th.
+* Bicentennial Social at WildWood is planned for October 7th.
 Period clothing is optional but welcome.
 Mark your calendar and start thinking about your outfit!